the-mikedavis/dotfiles/README.md

 * I use [`sway`](https://github.com/swaywm/sway) as a window manager
     * Wayland support is actually not bad these days
     * I find Wayland more consistent and less buggy than X in my experience
-    * unfortunately I can't get sway to work with external monitors on my `nox` machine, I suspect because of the nvidia driver :(
 * I prefer gruvbox for a colorscheme
     * the sway configuration in this repository loads a gruvbox colored NixOS logo as a background and sets up kitty and kakoune with gruvbox